afunyun/bird-hook/README.md

 ## getting your county code:

-- List all Texas counties and grab yours:
+- List all counties in a state and grab yours, this is for Texas:

 ```powershell
 $hdr = @{ 'X-eBirdApiToken' = 'YOUR_API_KEY' }